mariobox/address-book/README.md

 5. Clicking on a contact displays all information associated to that contact in the right section of the page.
 6. Upon submission of each contact, input fields clear automatically and all the additional addresses' input fields disappear.

 Since this is a front end project, the form is not actually submitted.
-However, since the default behaviour of a web page is to refresh itself after hitting the Submit button, we have to use the <code>event.preventDefault()</code> method to prevent this from happening (otherwise, all our information will be lost and the application would be unworkable).
+However, since the default behaviour of a web page is to refresh itself after hitting the Submit button, we have to use the <code>event.preventDefault()</code> method to prevent this from happening (otherwise, all our information would be lost and the application would be unworkable).

 [Live Demo](https://mariobox.github.io/address-book/)